FAQ - Masks

 It depends on the assignment of that vehicle.
 If is a shared vehicle, masks or face coverings must be worn even if no one else is in the vehicle.
 Shared vehicles may have respiratory secretions on surfaces within the vehicle from other drivers.
 Contaminated surfaces may still be a source of infection after a driver leaves the shared vehicle.

 Yes.
-There are some university members who may not be able to wear a face covering due to a pre-existing medical condition or other disability (e.g., inability to remove a face covering without assistance in an emergency).
+There are some university members who may not be able to wear a mask due to a pre-existing medical condition or other disability.

-Students should contact the Disability Resources Center to request an exemption through the usual accommodation request process.
+Students should contact the Disability Resource Center to request an accommodation through the usual accommodation request process.
 Requests should be submitted as soon as possible so that there is adequate time to review the request.

-Employees who are unable to wear a face covering must provide a statement from their healthcare provider stating they cannot wear a mask or face covering at work.
+Employees who are unable to wear a mask must provide a statement from their healthcare provider stating they cannot wear a mask at work.
 The documentation should not show medical records and must be submitted to their direct supervisor.
+(Date Added: 07.27.20)